AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 Now in order to allow someone to write to this collection, you will need to do the following

 Set the path relative to the guest collection root (/home/<your Globus username>/globus_collection/RWTEST).
-The directory “/” means the whole guest collection, so we can use that.
+The directory "/" means the whole guest collection, so we can use that.

 Ask the person next to you for their Globus login email address.
 Enter that into the Username field.
-Note that you could select “all users”, but it would be risky allowing anyone to upload to your storage so you would be best to keep this as restrictive as possible.
+Note that you could select "all users", but it would be risky allowing anyone to upload to your storage so you would be best to keep this as restrictive as possible.

-Check the “write” checkbox to allow the user to upload to the collection.
+Check the "write" checkbox to allow the user to upload to the collection.

-Click the “Add Permission” button.
+Click the "Add Permission" button.

 Now the specified user will be able to write to your collection just as you can.
 Try it!